Qinbeans/beam/readme.md

 cmake --build build --config Release
 ```

+## Visualizing the project

+There's a directory named `scripts` containing a Jupiter notebook that can be used to visualize the project.
+This will produce a graph of the States/Scenarios.

 ## The Game

 The game already has some basic examples of how to get started.
 There's one instance of something called `Text` which drags a piece of text across the screen.
 You must create your own game that achieves what we did in the previous project, but with 2D graphics.